 30 Hampton Road, Southampton, NY 11968

-The Blue Duck Bakery, a wholesale as well as retail operation, is known for its artisanal breads and has a Southold outpost.
-It has a few tables, where the freshest bread can be accompanied by soups and salads.
-Or you can stop in for coffee, cookies, and gelato.
+The Blue Duck Bakery, a wholesale as well as retail operation, is known for its artisanal breads and has outposts in Southold, Riverhead and Greenport.
+It has a few tables, where the freshest bread can be accompanied by soups and salads, also great sandwiches.
+Or you can stop in for coffee and great baked goods.

 129 Noyac Road, Southampton (North Sea), NY 11968